theupdateframework/taps/tap4.md

 When using a trust pinning file, users should be aware of the following
 issues:

-- If (via [TAP 5](tap5.md)), the user controls how the root and targets metadata files for a repository are updated, then the user should follow key revocation and replacement on the repository in order to avoid accidental denial-of-service attacks.
+- If the user uses [TAP 5](tap5.md) controls how the root and targets metadata files for a repository are updated, then the user should follow key revocation and replacement on the repository in order to avoid accidental denial-of-service attacks.
 - If multiple repositories sign the same targets, then the repositories should coordinate to sign the same targets metadata in order to also avoid accidental denial-of-service attacks.